When I was a little girl, I wanted to be an actress when I grew up.

 In general, I made a living out of pretending to be someone I most definitely was not: a happy little worker bee who lived for the job and could think of no better way to spend her time than trapped in a windowless, airless office, earning money for someone else.*

 Oh, there are bits and pieces of pretense scattered throughout my weeks.
-Not being overly-fond of the phone, for instance, I have to pretend to be pleased every time someone decided to call me, or ask me to call them.
-And there’s the odd difficult client or advertiser who I have to pretend not to be frustrated by, but for the most part, I wake up every morning and don’t have to act like anyone other my myself.
+Not being overly-fond of the phone, for instance, I have to pretend to be pleased every time someone decides to call me, or asks me to call them.
+And there’s the occasional rude comment, which I have to pretend not to be frustrated by.
+But for the most part, I wake up every morning and don’t have to act like anyone other my myself.
 There’s an honesty to my working life that was sadly lacking before, and it’s perhaps the biggest reason why I’d never want to go back to office life.
 Well, that an the early mornings, of course.

 I guess acting really wasn’t for me, after all.